 Two of the three Yankee players who have died on April 3 share this: They each played two years in the Bronx.
 Lefty-hitting outfielder Harry “Suitcase” Simpson (1979) played in the Bronx in 1957 and 1958, and reached seven fences good for 45 rbi’s during that time.
 After having spent much of his 1951-1959 career with the Indians and the A’s, his overall numbers were 73 and 381.
 Righty Charley Stanceu (1969) pitched 25 games (two starts) for New York in 1941 and 1946; he won three, lost three, and saved none.
 In 14 games (11 starts) for the 1946 Phillies, he went 2-4.
 Finally, shortstop Ray French (1978) debuted by playing two games for the 1920 Yanks; he made the most of his 0-for-2 by knocking in one run and scoring two.
 After playing with the Dodgers in 1923 and the White Sox in 1924, he had increased his rbi total to 18.

-All four noteworthy non-Yankees who have died on April 3 pitched, three from the right side and the southpaw with the colorful nickname, Phenomenal Smith (1952), who posted most of his 57-78 mark from 1884-1891 with the A’s in Philly.
+Four of the five noteworthy non-Yankees who have died on April 3 pitched, three from the right side and the southpaw with the colorful nickname, Phenomenal Smith (1952), who posted most of his 57-78 mark from 1884-1891 with the A’s in Philly.
 Unlike the other two righthanders we’ll mention next, Sugar Cain (1975) largely lands on this list due to the unique handle; he went 53 and 60 with one save from 1932-1938, also mostly for the Philly A’s.
 Righthander Larry Benton (1953) pitched for the Braves, the Giants, and the Reds from 1923-1935, good for a 127-128 mark with 22 saves.
 But better still was Alvin Crowder‘s (1972) mark from 1926-1936.
 Doing most of his damage with the St. Louis Browns, Crowder pitched for Washington and Detroit too to a 167-115 mark with 22 saves.
+First baseman/outfielder Roy Sievers (2017) spent much of his 17-year career (1949-1965) with the Browns and the Senators, but he had a two-year stint with the White Sox, and a three-year one with the Phillies as well.
+A five-time All Star, Sievers blasted 318 home runs and collected 1,147 rbi’s.

 Players Who Have Died This Day